-More than 3.3 million visitors traveled to Grand Teton National Park, the iconic Wyoming destination last year.
-This number was up from 3.27 million in 2016.
-While the majestic Teton Mountains captivate many tourists, the wildlife is another top attraction.
-With more than 310,000 acres, spotting wildlife in Grand Teton National Park can be tricky.
+While the majestic Teton Mountains captivate many tourists, the wildlife in Grand Teton National Park is another top attraction.
+With more than 310,000 acres, knowing where to spot wildlife in the park can be tricky.

 Related: Visit all the National Parks in Wyoming

-This may seem like a no-brainer, but thousands of people visit Grand Teton National Park every year and never travel off Highway 89/191 that extends the length of the park.
+This may seem like a no-brainer, but millions of people visit Grand Teton National Park every year and never travel off Highway 89/191 that extends the length of the park.
 The best chance you have to see wildlife in Grand Teton National Park is by moving away from the visitor center parking lots and into the more remote sections of the park.

 A multi-day backpacking trip is not necessary.
-But a day hike or a picnic lunch on one of the six moraine lakes at the base of the Teton Mountains will dramatically increase your odds of seeing wildlife during your visit.
+But a day hike or a picnic lunch near one of the six moraine lakes at the base of the Teton Mountains will dramatically increase your odds of seeing wildlife during your visit.

 You know you’re at the best spot to see wildlife in Grand Teton National Park when at dusk, the line of cars in the pull-outs belong to Jackson, Wyoming natives and not a rental car company.